VictoriaShalabaeva/Accardo-Lab/README.md

 Click [Here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits
-***

 ### Code

 - [Bootstrap4:](https://getbootstrap.com/docs/4.0/getting-started/introduction/) Bootstrap Library used throughout the project:

-  - to make site responsive using the Bootstrap Grid System,
+  - Grid System to make the site responsive,

-  - to integrate Bootstrap Cards,

-  - to integrate Bootstrap Carousel.
+  - Navbar to make a responsive navigation header,

+  - Cards to make flexible and extensible content containers,

+  - Carousel to make a slideshow for cycling through a series of content.

 - Some styling approaches were adapted from Code Institute tutorial lessons.